mkuczynski11/orleans-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.

+## Important

+To run app you need to run `docker-compose up` and `npm start` or use `npm run dev`.
+This will start docker container with keycloak and local frontend application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.